leonardofaria/leonardofaria.net/content/2020/11/11/the-undocumented-lighthouse-guide.md

   - lighthouse
 ---

 Lighthouse is the go-to tool for improving the quality of web pages.
-Recently, I have been using it a lot to identify performance optimizations and decided to write a serie of post showing how to get the best of it.
+I have been using the tool a lot at [work](https://leonardofaria.net) to identify performance optimizations and I decided to write a post series showing how to get the best of Lighthouse.

 ![Lighthouse photo by Robert Wiedemann](/wp-content/uploads/2020/11/lighthouse.jpg)

 <div class="my-10 p-4 border border-gray-6 rounded-md bg-white">
-<strong>Table of contents</strong>
+<strong>Lighthouse post series</strong>

 <ul>
 <li><a href="#quick-lighthouse-intro">Quick Lighthouse intro</a></li>